How to Start Writing: A Guide for Aspiring Authors

 So where do you find these people?

-• Hit up writing-themed events and workshops.
-Or, if you’re ready to go hardcore, check out a writing convention.
+- Hit up writing-themed events and workshops.
+Or, if you're ready to go hardcore, check out a writing conference.

-• Join a Facebook group created for writers in your genre.
+- Join a Facebook group or Discord created for writers in your genre.

-There is only one thing you absolutely have to do to get started writing, and that is to start writing.
+There is only one thing you absolutely have to do to get started writing, and that is to start typing.
+Or start scribbling.
+Whatever your deal is.

-This guide will demystify the process.
-It will help you ground yourself in good habits and smart strategies.
+This guide hopefully demystified some of the process.
+I hope it helps you ground yourself in good habits and smart strategies.

 But you can get started writing without putting any of this into practice.